With property prices rising, it’s easy to understand why investing in granny flats has become a popular investment strategy.

 Depreciation is a non-cash tax deduction that property investors can claim over the lifespan of your property’s structure and the assets within the property.

-Each year the assets and structure of your investment building subject to general wear and tear.
+Each year the assets and structure of your investment building are subject to general wear and tear.
 This is called depreciation.

 The ATO allows you to claim two types of depreciation deductions:

 Capital works deductions, or Division 43 deductions, apply to the depreciation of the building’s structure.